OpenTreeOfLife/shared-api-tests/README.md

 shared-api-tests
 ================

 This repository contains a set of .json files that specify conditions for unit tests on the OT API.
 The specifications are intended to be used across languages, at present wrappers in [R][2], [Python][1], and [Ruby][3] are using them.
+Further discussion is [available on the open tree wiki][4]

 usage
 =====